- What are the seven summits?

 Extra layers and the best climbing gear are the keys to success trek to Vinson Massif.

 Standing at 16,050ft/ 4,892m above the sea.
-This mountain’s best time to visit is during the summer season.
+The best time to visit this mountain is during the summer season.

 The only way you can climb Vinson Massif is by using guide services.